Year-Round Home Maintenance: What You Need to Know

 • Remove AC window units and store them for the winter.

-• If you have pets, choose a pet-safe salt for your driveway and walkways.
+• Keep your sidewalk and driveway clear of snow and ice.
+If you have pets, choose a pet-safe salt for your driveway and walkways.

 Leave a Reply